 Tip: Don’t go directly to the taxis waiting outside the airport, as you might end up paying more than the standard fare.

-Tip: A regular taxi fits up to four persons and some small luggage.
-So if you are more than 4 or have a lot of luggage, for option 1, you would need to hire an extra taxi, while for option 2 you can select a bigger car (which, in this case, will be the cheaper option).
+Tip: A regular taxi fits up to three persons and three pieces of luggage.
+So if you are more than 3 or have a lot of luggage, for option 1, you would need to hire an extra taxi, while for option 2 you can select a bigger car (which, in this case, will be the cheaper option).

 Public buses are Malta’s cheapest travel method.
 For just a couple of euros per head, you can hop on a bus from Malta Airport to St. Julian’s.
 The catch is the waiting and travel time, more so if you’re on your way back to the airport and during rush hour.
 Apart from route buses, you could also use a direct bus.
 This takes you to your destination in St. Julian’s in under an hour, with extra space for your luggage.